Creatif/creatif-ui-sdk/docs/tutorial.md

 ```

 If you haven't already, head to `http://localhost:5173` and set up the admin user
 and login.
-You should see something like this.
+You should see something like this:

-After login, you should be able to see this image

 ![Nesting navbar](_images/tutorial_account_form_created.png 'Accounts form')

-Go ahead and create a new account.
-Using it should be intuitive.
+Even without going into the specifics, you can start using your app.
+Creatif is (hopefully) intuitive
+enough to just be used out of the box.

 # Let's examine what we created